 Ecamm is a paid live streaming production platform for Mac (approximately $12 to $20/mo. depending on what features you wish to use, billed at an annual rate).
-They do offer a 14 day free trial.
+They do offer a 14-day free trial.

 As far as streaming software goes, it's one of our top recommendations for ensuring you get the best quality that your mic and camera can stream into Uscreen.
-You'll get some awesome benefits like auto recording of any live events you stream, the ability to add custom overlay graphics, and super easy setup on a Mac compared to some other encoding softwares out there.
+You'll get some awesome benefits like an auto recording of any live events you stream, the ability to add custom overlay graphics, and super easy setup on a Mac compared to some other encoding software out there.

 Ecamm has excellent tutorials, should you wish to dive deeper into their services.
-These tutorials cover subjects like: How to connect a DSLR camera and a mic; How to use Scenes; How to use your iphone with Ecamm (we only recommend relying on this method after you have thoroughly tested it); and more!
+These tutorials cover subjects like: How to connect a DSLR camera and a mic, How to use Scenes, How to use your iPhone with Ecamm (we only recommend relying on this method after you have thoroughly tested it), and more!

 In Ecamm, close out the initial pop-up box containing common streaming platforms.

 In the bottom right-hand corner, click the arrow next to Destination.
 Select Custom Stream Key, and on the pop-up box, add your Stream URL, then add your Stream Key.

 If you have used Ecamm before, when you click on Custom Stream Key, your preview stream key will be saved there.
 Simply click on the arrow next to Post, then select Add New Stream Key and add your Stream URL and Stream Key.
 Finally, click on Use Custom Stream Key.

 When you are ready to test your stream or go live, click the blue Uscreen Go Live button.